kmsquire/julia_qsortbenchmarks/README.md

 - Each pivot element is not guaranteed to be placed in its proper position in the array after each pass
  - the algorithm may have to look at more elements than are necessary
 - The algorithm fails to complete without the insertion sort optimization.
-The ```i``` scan runs out of bounds when scanning small arrays
+The ```j``` scan runs out of bounds when scanning small arrays
  - this isn't necessarily a huge issue since insertion sort is invoked for these small arrays

 As a quick example, let's look at Julia's pure Quicksort on array ```[4, 10, 11, 24, 9]```, without the insertion sort optimization ```hi-lo <= SMALL_THRESHOLD && return isort(v, lo, hi)```, and without the ```@inbounds``` macro.